YZY-stack/temp_40_pangu/README.md

 <a href="#top">[Back to top]</a>

-**❗️Note**: If you want to directly utilize the data, including frames, landmarks, masks, and more, that I have provided above, you can skip the pre-processing step. **However, you still need to run the rearrangement script to generate the JSON file** for each dataset for the unified data loading in the training and testing process.

 To start preprocessing your dataset, please follow these steps:

 1. Download the [shape_predictor_81_face_landmarks.dat](https://github.com/SCLBD/DeepfakeBench/releases/download/v1.0.0/shape_predictor_81_face_landmarks.dat) file.
 Then, copy the downloaded shape_predictor_81_face_landmarks.dat file into the `./preprocessing/dlib_tools folder`.
 This file is necessary for Dlib's face detection functionality.